sandhyaparna/Data-Science/Modeling/Feature Selection.md

 * Forward slection, Backward Selection, Stepwise Selection
 * Features with 0 importance in a tree based model
 * Chi-sq for Categorical data - SelectKBest based on chi-sq score in python
+* Mutual info: Mutual Information between two variables measures the dependence of one variable to another.
+If X and Y are two variables, and
+  * If X and Y are independent, then no information about Y can be obtained by knowing X or vice versa.
+Hence their mutual information is 0.
+  * If X is a deterministic function of Y, then we can determine X from Y and Y from X with mutual information 1.
+  * When we have Y = f(X,Z,M,N), 0 < mutual information < 1
+  * We can select our features from feature space by ranking their mutual information with the target variable.
+  * Advantage of using mutual information over F-Test is, it does well with the non-linear relationship between feature and target variable.
+  * Sklearn offers feature selection with Mutual Information for regression and classification tasks.
 * PCA (Principal COmponent Analysis) - Linear combination of the variables
   * PCA extracts low dimensional set of features from a high dimensional data set such that variance is maximized/increased by bringing the data into low dimensional space.
 Loses a little accuracy.
 Normalization of data is performed before performing PCA.
 * Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables (entities each of which takes on various numerical values) into a set of values of linearly uncorrelated variables called principal components.
 Because our principal components are orthogonal to one another, they are statistically independent of one another.